Thursday, November 8, 2018

 - Understand how growers manage data more efficiently today to run their farms, monitor food safety, and sell product to customers.

 - See how new software tools allow growers to collect and make use of large amounts of data for today’s modern farm.

 - Most importantly, the Florida Grower℠ Precision Tour is an opportunity to make new discoveries in the field alongside your peers.
 So, join Florida Grower magazine for this one-of-a-kind tour.
 More details coming soon.

 Stops on the Tour

-Alan Jones and his wife Leslie have incorporated precision technology and soil mapping to improve efficiency of fertilizer applications to help balance out variability in fields.
+Hear from Alan Jones and his wife Leslie on how they have incorporated precision technology and soil mapping to improve efficiency of fertilizer applications to help balance out variability in fields.

-Jay and Donna Sizemore, together with partner Dean Broughton, have been growing some of the best varieties of strawberries; Treasure, Strawberry Festival and Florida Radiance since 1997.
-The farm is utilizing soil moisture sampling and irrigation controls to apply precise amounts of water to save money on the farm and preserver the precious liquid natural resource.
+Jay and Donna Sizemore, together with partner Dean Broughton, have been growing some of the best varieties of strawberries since 1997: Treasure, Strawberry Festival and Florida Radiance.
+The farm utilizes soil moisture sampling and irrigation controls to save money on the farm and promote water conservation.

 Astin Farms is one of the largest strawberry grower/shippers in the country.
 Sam Astin and his team are deploying precision agriculture practices in their farm production to reduce inputs and be more efficient.
 In addition, the farm is harnessing the power of data management and record keeping to enhance their food safety program in their production, packing, and shipping processes.
 On the tour, you will learn how modern technology can enhance your own food safety protocols.